 Creating a new translation memory in Smartcat is quite simple.
 Choose Translation memories from the Resources option the main menu:

 Then click in the Create TM button:

-Assign a unique name (1).
+Import a TM file (1) in one of the available formats.
+Assign a unique name (2).
 In many cases, it is recommended to choose a name based on the customer name to simplify data management.
-Then choose the source language (2) and all the target languages (3).
+Then choose the source language (3) and all the target languages (4).
 There can be only one source language but you can choose as many target languages as needed for a specific client.
 In most scenarios, matches are found based on comparing new sentences with sentences stored as the source language but Smartcat now allows translation memories to be reversed automatically when used as reference (in read-only mode) and matches can be found in the target language in this case.

-Labels can be assigned for client (4) and project group (5).
-There is an option to define a subject (topic) for the translation memory but this option is generally redundant if the translation memory is assigned to a specific client.
+Labels can be assigned for a client (5) and project group (6).
+There is an option to define a subject (7) for the translation memory but this option is generally redundant if the translation memory is assigned to a specific client.
 It could be useful when dealing with clients who work across multiple fields and separate translation memories need to be maintained.

 You can also add comments or a description (8) for each translation memory.
 Click Save when you are done.